tonyx/Sharpino/Sharpino.Lib/README.md

 ## Overview and terms

-- Contexts: Event-sourced objects with no Id, so only one instance is around for each type.
+- Contexts (_deprecated: just use ordinary aggregates with a constant Id_) _Event-sourced objects with no Id, so only one instance is around for each type.
 - Aggregates: Event-sourced objects with Id (Guid).
 - Multiple streams transactions: executing multiple commands involving different aggregates as single db transactions.
 - Transformation members of any object of type 'A use this signature: 'A -> Result<'A, string>'.
 - Events are based on D.U. and are wrappers to transformation events, i.e. processing events means calling the transformation members.
 - Commands are also based on D.U. and generate lists of events and, optionally, "unders" that will return a function to produce a list of compensating events (in the future).
-- Cache: Dictionary-based cache of the current state of any aggregate or context.
+- Cache: use of MemoryCache to keep the latest state of any aggregate or context.
+- CacheDetails: use of MemoryCache to keep the state of details (combination of values from other aggregates or streams) and update them when the related aggregates are updated.
 - Soft delete: Mark an aggregate as deleted.
 - StateViewer: A non-pure function to get the current state of any aggregate or context.
 StateViewers probe the cache and, in case of a cache miss, look into the event store to apply the "evolve" on the latest snapshot and subsequent events.
 - HistoryStateViewer: The same as the StateViewer, including also the state of an object that was softly deleted.